Sarah Jessica Parker Teases Return Of Mr. Big In ‘SATC’ Revival

-Sex and the City star Sarah Jessica Parker didn’t confirm if her co-star Chris Noth will return for the newly announced revival of the hit HBO series – but she didn’t say he’ll be killed off, either.
+Sex and the City star Sarah Jessica Parker didn’t confirm if her co-star Chris Noth will return for the newly announced revival of the hit HBO series – but she didn’t say he’d be killed off, either.

 Amid a fan frenzy following the official announcement of And Just Like That, a 10-episode HBO Max revisit of the original series that will follow now 50-somethings Carrie (Parker), Miranda (Cynthia Nixon), and Charlotte (Kristin Davis), Parker replied to a fan who asked about the status of her TV husband John James Preston, aka Mr. Big (played by Chris Noth), 10 years after viewers last saw him in the second SATC movie.

 “This is insane.
-My favorite girls will be back, an Instagram follower wrote to Parker, per Us Weekly.
+My favorite girls will be back,” an Instagram follower wrote to Parker, per Us Weekly.
 “But wait, what about Mr. Big?”

 “Wait and see,” the actress teased.